-- A VPN can be half the cost of leased lines (or less) - And give the owner more direct control over the line's security - If IPsec succeeds, deployment and interoperation should be easy
+- A VPN can be half the cost of leased lines (or less) - And give the owner more direct control over the line's security - Ease of use improving - -Often based on IPsec

 Key Management and VPNs

 - All security of the VPN relies on key secrecy

 - How do you communicate the key?

 - In early implementations, manually

 - Modern VPNs use something like IKE

 - How often do you change the key?

 - IKE allows frequent changes